 The extent to what risks the financial and solvency position of the Company is sensitive to, is annually addressed in the ORSA process.
 The stress and scenario testing which takes place in the ORSA takes into account a variety of risks.
 Several of these stresses are related to single risk categories, but also two scenarios that combine stresses of several parameters, were included.
-Within the 2022 ORSA the following parameters, which are part of the market risk profile, were stressed.
+Within the 2023 ORSA the following parameters, which are part of the market risk profile, were stressed.

 Parameter Stress

 Interest rate Interest rates fall by 100 basis points

 Equity Value drops by 25%

 Spread Credit spread widening, downgrades

-Scenario 1: Ukraine/Russia conflict

-Combined parameters Scenario 2: Climate Change
+Combined Scenario 2: Climate Change

 Scenario 3: Deep recession